Constitution of the Middleton St. George Community Association

 The title of all and any real property which may be acquired by or for the purposes of the Association shall be vested in the Official Custodian for Charities.

-If the Management Committee by a simple majority decides at any time that on the ground of expense or otherwise it is necessary or advisable to dissolve the Association it shall call a meeting of all members of the Association who have the power to vote and of the inhabitants of the area of benefit of the age of eighteen years and upwards of which meeting not less than twenty one days notice (stating the terms of the resolution to be proposed thereat) shall be posted in a conspicuous place or places in the area of benefit and given in writing to the Charity Commissioners for England and Wales.
+If the Management Committee by a simple majority decides at any time that on the grounds of expense or otherwise it is necessary or advisable to dissolve the Association it shall call a meeting of all Members of the Association who have the power to vote and of the inhabitants of the area of benefit of the age of eighteen years and upwards of which meeting not less than twenty one days’ notice (stating the terms of the resolution to be proposed thereat) shall be posted in a conspicuous place or places in the area of benefit and to include electronic notification and also given in writing to the Charity Commissioners for England and Wales.
 If such decision shall be confirmed by a simple majority vote of those present at such meeting the Management Committee shall have power to dispose of any assets held by or in the name of the Association.

 - ALTERATIONS TO THE CONSTITUTION

-At least fourteen clear days’ notice shall be posted in a conspicuous place in the area of benefit, stating the wording of the proposed alteration.
+At least fourteen clear days’ notice shall be posted in a conspicuous place in the area of benefit, stating the wording of the proposed alteration/s.
+Electronic notifications can also be used.

 No alteration should be made to this constitution which would cause the Association to cease to be a charity at law.
-No alteration to Clause 1 (Name), Clause 2 (Objects), Clause14 (Dissolution) or to this clause shall take effect until the approval in writing of the Charity Commissioners or other authority having charitable jurisdiction shall have been obtained.
+No alteration to Clause 1 (Name), Clause 2 (Objects), Clause 15 (Dissolution) or to this clause shall take effect until the approval in writing of the Charity Commission or other authority having charitable jurisdiction shall have been obtained.

-This Constitution was adopted, pursuant to Clause 15 of the constitution adopted on 2nd March, 1971, at a General Meeting of the Association held on 12th April, 2012, having been approved at a Management Committee meeting held on 7th March, 2012.
+This Constitution was adopted, pursuant to Clause 15 now Clause 16 (Alterations to the Constitution) of the constitution previously adopted on 2nd March, 1971 with changes having been approved at a Management Committee meeting held on 23rd February 2022 and approved at a General Meeting of the Association held on 12th March 2022.

 Chair of the Meeting Secretary of the Meeting